natebosch/natebosch.github.io/_posts/2016-03-24-multitasking-slow-tasks-and-tmux.md

 And I pull it all together by postfixing slow commands with `; bell` so I'm alerted as soon as they are finished and I can come back to take next steps.
 If I'm engaged in something else it will just sit until I'm ready to respond.
+If I forget to add the alert when I started the command I can pause it with ctrl-z and run `fg ; bell`.

 # Some caveats